siegerts/xiegerts.com/content/post/creating-vue-component-library-documentation/index.md

 Let's step through this a bit:

-- Set the root locale as `en-US` with the appropriate site title
+- Set the root locale as `en-US` with the appropriate site title.

-- Add the `themeConfig`
+- Add the `themeConfig`.

 - The `nav` field takes a list of links that will be present along the top navigation of the site.
 The first link will point to `/guide` which displays the `guide.md` file that we created.

 - The second link in `nav` points to `/components/` directory in `/.vuepress` that will contain the markdown files that document each component.

-- The last link points to an external link, the GitHub repo link
+- The last link points to an external link, the GitHub repo link.

 - Next, we add `sidebar`.
 In here, the above `/components` route is referenced.
 When that route is accessed, sidebar navigation will be present showing any available children routes.